k8-g/T1A3-App/readme.md

         menu_selection = input("Select one of the above and hit 'Enter'.") return menu_selection.lower()

+If the user inputs their option in uppercase, there is an error handling code that converts their input into lowercase, so the program won't break and will continue as normal (`return menu_selection.lower()` in `create_menu` function in `hangman_functions.py`).

 I created a while loop (shown below), which essentially says, "while the user's selection isn't equal to 'q'; if it's space, play the game.
-If it's 's', display the stats, if it's '?', display the help page, if it is 'q', it prints bye! and quits the program.
-Else/otherwise, if the user inputs anything other than the above options, the program gives an error handling warning message asking the user to "Please select one of the four options displayed" and hit 'Enter'." (see else: in `hangman.py`).(Please see actual code for comments as well)
+If it's 's', display the stats, if it's '?', display the help page, if it is 'q', it prints 'bye!' and quits the program.
+Else/otherwise, if the user inputs anything other than the above options, the program gives an error handling warning message asking the user to "Please select one of the four options displayed" and hit 'Enter'."
+(Please see actual code for comments as well).

     while user_selection != "q":
         user_selection = create_menu()